 Frustrated with the priorities and tradeoffs in popular static site frameworks, I made one with different priorities.

-I’ve been lucky enough to travel all over the world with my best friend.
-While seeing the sights, meeting new friends, tasting the food and gaining a stronger understanding of the privileged hand that life dealt me, I’ve taken some photos.
+I’ve been privileged enough to travel all over the world with my bff.
+While seeing the sights, meeting new friends and tasting the food, we’ve taken some photos.

-benandcamilla.in is a hand-rolled photoblog and an attempt to show that big, beautiful photo stories can be done faster, better and simpler independent of the behemoth publishing platforms.
+benandcamilla.in is a hand-rolled photoblog and an experimental attempt at doing big, beautiful photo stories faster, better and simpler than the big publishing platforms.

 - The 12MB Web Page: A tale of perfect PageSpeed scores & developer happiness (Envato Code Party, May 2016)

 - The UI is an Application (Dutch PHP Conference, Jun 2015)

 - Hands on with the modern front end stack workshop (Dutch PHP Conference, Jun 2015)